 - Understand the safety measures set on your credit card and bank accounts.
 In the event your bank account or credit card is compromised, you’ll want your bank to call you and immediately freeze your card.
 You might consider keeping a contact number for your bank in a safe and accessible place.

-However you decide to set some financial New Year’s resolutions or choose a different focus, our Carespring facilities in Dayton, Cincinnati, and Northern Kentucky wish you health and happiness all year long!
+Whether you decide to set some financial New Year’s resolutions or choose a different focus, our Carespring facilities in Dayton, Cincinnati, and Northern Kentucky wish you health and happiness all year long!
 Contact us today for more information.